-1. Specifically, a water resources risk management plan should be created for the recharge area, identified with the high concentrations of sinkholes and the wells to be affected.
-This occurs primarily in the regions along the alignment from

-- Moneague to Chalky Hill.
-This should be done in conjunction with Water resources Authority's approval of the measures to mitigate against adverse pollution during both the construction and operational phases. - 2.
-In keeping with the recommendation for a water resource risk management plan, a dedicated mapping exercise should be undertaken to identify all vulnerable sinkholes. - 3.
-A drainage and vegetated buffer area should be installed around and within the sinkhole drainage area to improve runoff water quality by filtration and adsorption of contaminants before direct discharge to sinkholes. - 4.
-Culverts and proper drainage should be implemented wherever the alignment crosses the surface run-off paths for the sinkholes to ensure the recharge area is not disturbed. - 5.
+- i.
+Specifically, a Water Resources Risk Management Plan should be created for the recharge area, identified with the high concentrations of sinkholes and the wells to be affected.
+This occurs primarily in the regions along the alignment from Moneague to Chalky Hill.
+This should be done in conjunction with Water Resources Authority's approval of the measures to mitigate against adverse pollution during both the construction and operational phases.
+In keeping with the recommendation for a water resource risk management plan, a dedicated mapping exercise should be undertaken to identify all vulnerable sinkholes.
+This detailed assessment of the water resources along the final alignment and preparation of a risk management plan has been undertaken and is in the process of being finalised for submission to NEPA. - ii.
+A drainage and vegetated buffer area should be installed around and within the sinkhole drainage area to improve runoff water quality by filtration and adsorption of contaminants before direct discharge to sinkholes. - iii.
+Culverts and proper drainage should be implemented wherever the alignment crosses the surface run-off paths for the sinkholes to ensure the recharge area is not disturbed. - iv.
 The developers should consider installing a combination of wetland detention basins, oil separators or interceptor within the drainage system which will facilitate the filtering of the local water system from toxic contaminants.
-An example of an oil separator is shown below:
+An example of an oil separator is shown in Plate 9.2.

-Plate 9-2 Filling station forecourt separator
+Plate 9.2- Filling station forecourt separator